 In an effort to make information on eminent domain more available, a list of information resources is provided below.
-Please refer to the resources outlined below if you have questions on eminent domain in general or on a specific project.
+Please refer to the resources outlined below if you have questions on eminent domain in general.

 Written Resources

 MONTANA CODE ANNOTATED Title 70, chapter 30